 At NRPS, PSHE is a real strength.
 Our PSHEE Curriculum is woven creatively through the year in a number of different ways.
 Through our Kodesh (Jewish Studies) teaching, the children learn core Jewish Values.
 The Kodesh Curriculum is strong and promotes pupils’ spiritual, moral, social and cultural development well.
 Pupils learn about, for example, friendship, respecting and valuing people and the difference between right and wrong.

 Our school is strong on British Values and our last Ofsted Report in October 2017 noted " The school is effective in promoting pupils’ spiritual, moral, social and cultural development and preparing them for life in modern Britain."

 We run a series of workshops for Year 6 on "Growing Up" with an outside speaker.

-At NRPS, outside speakers made a valuable contribution by bringing a wide range of expertise and life experiences to the PSHE education programme.
+At NRPS, outside speakers make a valuable contribution by bringing a wide range of expertise and life experiences to the PSHE education programme.
 We bring people in during the year to run class-based workshops on themes such as E -Safety / Safer Internet, NSPCC - Speak Out, Stay Safe, The Power of One - Anti Bullying and pledge signing board and Annual Remembrance Day Assembly in November.
-Streetwise and the CST run programmes on Street awareness and personal safety and security.
-We have had visits from the Jewish Deaf Association and the Israel Guide Dog Association where children hear about life from those less fortunate than themselves and how we can help people in these situations.
-We have brought in speakers on subjects such as dyslexia and hypermobility.
-A speaker presented a workshop about volcanoes and eruptions and this was linked to our PSHE work on managing emotions.
+Streetwise and the CST run programmes on Street awareness and personal safety and security as well as a transition workshop for Year 6 before they move to secondary school.